 Endometriosis is commonly diagnosed during surgery, which allows the doctor to acknowledge the presence of the condition during a procedure.
 However, a collection of a woman’s medical and family history, paired with a physical exam and pelvic ultrasound, are other ways to indicate a need to test further for endometriosis.
 Once a patient has confirmed endometriosis, the next steps will be discussed to determine the best possible form of treatment.
 A unique treatment plan will be discussed with every patient depending on their specific conditions.

 Endometriosis is just one contributing factor that could lead to possible infertility – one of the many reasons we take it so seriously at NYU Langone Reproductive Specialists of New York.
 We firmly believe that women with endometriosis, should not simply have to settle with infertility.
 To optimize the chance of having a baby, we recommend women with endometriosis undergo a consultation with one of our board-certified physicians.
-Both new and prospective patients who are interested should request an appointment online to be seen in our Brooklyn, Mineola, Stony Brook, or West Islip office.
+Both new and prospective patients who are interested should request an appointment online to be seen in our Brooklyn, or Mineola, office.